williamDalston/FocusFlow/README.md

 The project includes comprehensive test suites:
 - Unit tests for core functionality
-- Integration tests for HealthKit and Watch sync
+- Integration tests for cross-device sync
 - UI tests for user flows

 Run tests with `Cmd+U` in Xcode.